spilman6/courses/pages/computer-programming-cpp/vectors-strings-fileio.md

 	</div>
 </details>

-For this exercise, you will create a program that reads a list of numbers from a file, and then writes the sum of those numbers to another file.
+For this exercise, you will create a program that reads a list of integers from a file, and then writes the sum of those numbers to another file.

 The numbers will be separated by a newline character, and will be located in a file called `numbers.txt`.
 The sum of the numbers will be written to a file called `sum.txt`.